jlusiardi/homekit_python/README.md

-# HomeKit client
+# HomeKit Python

+With this code it is possible to implement either a HomeKit Accessory or simulate a HomeKit Controller.

+**Limitations**

-This code only works with HomeKit IP Accessories. no Bluetooth LE Accessories (yet)!
+ * This code only works with HomeKit IP Accessories. no Bluetooth LE Accessories (yet)!
+ * No reaction to events whatsoever.

 The code presented in this repository was created based on release R1 from 2017-06-07.

+# HomeKit Controller

+The following tools help to access HomeKit Accessories.

 ## discover.py